danielcmarques/danielcmarques.github.io/_pages/about.md

 My research interests
 ======
-I have researched the topics of web application security and password cracking, but my current focus is threat emulation.
+I have researched the topics of Public Key Infrastructures (PKI), web application security, and password cracking.
+My current focus is threat emulation.
 Other topics of interest include:
 * Vulnerabilities in smart devices
 * Reverse engineering
 * Mobile application security